PaulWheatcroft/CarpBuzz/README.md

 ### Database

-Data for Carp Buzz is stored in a MongoDB document database called carp+buzz.
+Data for Carp Buzz is stored in a MongoDB document database called carp_buzz.
 <img src="static/images/cb-data.png" style="margin: 0;">

 This database is segregated in to 9 collections.